-2. Remove the magazine from the rifle.
-With your left hand holding the forearm, remove your right hand from the rifle grip and grasp the magazine, using your thumb depress the magazine release button.
+2. Remove the magazine.
+With your primary hand holding the receiver, remove your other hand from the rifle grip and grasp the magazine, using your thumb depress the magazine release button.
+(See Illustration #8.)
+You will now be able to pull down on the magazine of the rifle and remove it from the magazine well in the receiver.
 (See Illustration #9.)
-While at the same time pulling down on the magazine until it is clear of the magazine well.
-(See Illustration #10.)